tomcarbon/react-taskmanager-demo/README.md

 Run the script "doit" (options b, then r) to build and then run this website.
 Shortly after the container has started running, the website should be accessible via the browser at 'localhost'.

 **Notes**
 1) The first time is probably going to take several minutes, and the install may even appear to hang after the "Happy hacking!
 Done in xx.xxs." messages.
 Hang in there.
 After the first time things should go much quicker.
+Also, the first time, if you get a timeout error (esp. with yarn install), run option 'b' again and that should resolve the issue.
 2) After running the container, make sure to give yarn a few seconds to start up the server, before checking the output on your browser at localhost.
 3) The footer in the Services and Testimonials screens drops into the right place after content is added.
 4) To use your own project (which was created by create react-app or create-react-app), replace the src and public folders with your own.
 Depending on the complexity of your site, you may need to add additional steps to the Dockerfile (e.g.: copy package.json file, RUN yarn install).